nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `tag INDEX t/TAG1 TAG2 ...`

-Adds one or more tags to a specific contact in the address book.
+Adds one or more tags to a specific contact in the contact list.

 * Tags the contact at the specified `INDEX`.
 The index refers to the index number shown next to the contact in the contact list.
 The index **must be a positive integer** 1, 2, 3, ...
 * Tags specified in the command must be alphanumeric.
 * You can specify multiple tags in the same command by separating the tags with a space.
-* As such, each tag must be 1 word (i.e. does not contain spaces)
+* As such, each tag must be 1 word (i.e. does not contain spaces).
 * Adding a tag to a contact who already has the tag will show an error message.

 <box type="warning">